Updated: July 22, 2024- 9 min read

 Apart from analyzing the competition, Product Managers need to gather information from the target audience.
 Since these people are the product’s potential consumers, you need to collect their opinions and interests.

-Use the information from the market research to create a minimum viable product (MVP).
+Use information from market research to create a minimum viable product (MVP).
 Highlight the product’s core features and the benefits to consumers.
 Don’t create a simple prototype with only one feature: this is one of the common MVP misconceptions.
 Add as many functionalities to give the investor or consumer a clear portrait of the product.

-3. Product roadmap problems
+3. Product Roadmap Problems

 Creating a product is a head-scratcher for Product Managers who lack extensive development experience.
 Some Product Managers often lack the proper tools to curate a product strategy efficiently.
 And this slows down the entire process.